Excellent Jobs for Nurses Who Don't Want to Be Nurses

 Nursing is a good career, but there's no denying that a nursing job is stressful.
 Being on the front lines of patient care can definitely take a toll on your mental and emotional resources.
 The most stressful nursing jobs are generally hospital-based positions that come with big workloads and high physical demands.

 Many nurses cope with stress by seeking out mentors, getting regular exercise, or taking up relaxing hobbies.
 But such measures aren't always enough.
-A 2018 study found that the burnout rate for nurses is 62 percent; that is, 62 percent of nurses claim they regularly feel burned out.
+One study found that the burnout rate for nurses is 62 percent; that is, 62 percent of nurses claim they regularly feel burned out.
 And over 40 percent say that burnout impacts the way they perform their work.2

 Given those facts, it's not too surprising that almost half of the nursing workforce has thought seriously about leaving the profession.2 Stress and burnout are key factors in this phenomenon, but others include: